Groundbreaking Research into the Personality Assessment of Leaders

-What Defined a Leader?
+What Defines a Leader?

 A groundbreaking lexical approach to leadership personality — derived from the language people actually use to describe leaders.